Download Zipped Enrolled WordPerfect SB0108.ZIP

 146 combination of disabilities amounting to 312 weeks of compensation at the applicable total

-147 disability compensation rate, shall [be reduced,] reduce the compensation payable:
+147 disability compensation rate, shall [

-148 (i) to the extent allowable by law[,];
+148 (i) to the extent allowable by law[

 150 the employee is eligible to receive for a four week period as of the first day the employee is